 Some products make you wonder why they exist, or what did the designer have in mind while product conceived.
 The Olympus Samurai series cameras are well near to the top of the list.
 In the mid 80’s several Japanese camera manufacturers, namely Olympus, Ricoh, Chinon, Fuji, Yashica and Nikon presented series of cross-breed ‘mule’ cameras, neither conventional SLR nor point and shoot.
 Guess the idea was to combine the point and shoot simplicity with the SLR power, however, the result was lacklustre.
 I have no sales numbers of the ‘bridge’ cameras, but the target market would have been rather limited.
 For using a point and shoot mode these cameras were too bulky and expensive, and for the photography enthusiast, they were very limited.
-Fixed lens and minimum, if at all, manual settings.
+Fixed lens and no manual settings.
 Of all people, I know only one I had ever seen with such a camera.
 I know it is not a scientific model, but it sheds light on its popularity or lack thereof.
 The fact that in the early ’90s film photography was heading over the cliff did not help either.
 Today, with digital photography, such cameras are again available, perhaps for buyers looking to look smart on the cheap.

 I only possess a Yashica, actually Kyocera, Samurai X3.0.
 As much as I try, I cannot find a warm spot for it, even to just like it a little.